ourclimatehealth/CHAPIchat/README.md

 ## Description

 This is a chatbot that provides information on climate change and health.
 It is designed to be a simple and easy-to-use tool for people who want to learn more about the impact of climate change on health and what they can do to protect themselves and their families.
+It leverages retrieval augmented generation to provide accurate and relevant information to users.
+The chatbot is powered by OpenAI's GPT-4 LLM and uses MongoDB Atlas Vector Search to retrieve relevant information from a expert-curated database of resources on climate change and health.

 Developed for the MongoDB Generative AI Hackathon 2024.